Who Is Drake?

 After touring and recording a number of songs with Lil Wayne, Drake released his third mixtape, So Far Gone, in February 2009.
 It featured the infectious single "Best I Ever Had," which peaked at No. 2 on Billboard's Hot 100 singles chart, while "Successful," a collaboration with Wayne and Trey Songz, went gold and made Rolling Stone’s "25 Best Songs of 2009" list.
 Since then, Drake's barrage of catchy, R&B-infused hip hop songs have dominated radio airwaves.

 A bidding war for Drake’s signature followed and in mid-2009 he inked a record deal with Lil Wayne's Young Money Entertainment.
 The start wasn’t auspicious – he took a tumble on stage during the America’s Most Wanted Tour in July the same year, tearing his anterior cruciate ligament and requiring surgery.
 However, it would only be onwards and upwards from then on.

-'Thank Me Later' Goes No. 1, 'Take Care' Wins Grammy
+'Thank Me Later' and Grammy Wins

 On June 15, 2010, Drake released his first full studio album, Thank Me Later, which debuted at No. 1 on both American and Canadian album charts and was certified platinum.
 His new persona as the cocksure prince of hip-hop ("Last name ever, first name greatest," he brags on "Forever") seemed to clash with his middle-class Jewish upbringing and former career as a teenage soap star.